Hemmingsson/dancemusic.wtf/README.md

 <hr>
 <br>

-[DANCEMUSIC WTF-300](http://dancemusic.wtf/) is a web based quiz game created for us to learn what the different electronic dance music geners sound like.
+[DANCEMUSIC WTF-300](http://dancemusic.wtf/) is a web based quiz game created for us to learn what the different electronic dance music styles sound like.
 Hopefully it will help us get a better vocabulary next time we're trying to describe that great track we heard the other night.<br>

 #### 🗄️Dataset